oracleot/oracleot/README.md

 ### Hi, nerds 👋

 I make things happen on the Frontend.
 Currently working [@talentup](https://github.com/talentup) on a project using React.
 I mentor folks interested in frontend development at MentorCruise.
+I also mentor students at [Microverse](https://github.com/microverseinc).

 When I'm not coding, I play computer games, take my dog for a walk or solve algorithms